drdragon79/infosec-stuff/Active Directory/AD Concepts/Group Policy.md

 ##### GPO scope
 - GPOs are attached to one of the following containers:
 	- Domain
-	- Organizational Units
+	- Organisational Units
 	- Site
 - GPO precedence:
-	1. Organizational Unit
+	1. Organisational Unit
 	2. Domain
 	3. Site
 	4. Local Policies
 - Local Policies have the lowest preference, while OUs have the highest preference.
 - AD GPOs can specifiy itself with "No Override", which will have the highest preference, even above OUs.
-- GPOs can have [[WMI]] query associated will allows it to filter the computer to which the GPOs is being applied to.
+- GPOs can have [WMI](../../Windows/Windows%20Internals/Uncategorized/WMI.md) query associated will allows it to filter the computer to which the GPOs is being applied to.
-- Group Policies are update every 90 minues by every system except the domain controller.
+- Group Policies are update every 90 minutes by every system except the domain controller.
 DCs update every 5 minutes.
 - GUIDs are used to identify GPOs.
 # Group Policy Template
 - Directories stored in `//<domain>/SYSVOL/<domain>/Policies` share folder.